Featured

 In the next step we can break it down further and start thinking in greater detail about: what’s the purpose of my next run and how does it serve my goal?

 Usually this is the moment when things can become messy.
-Because, as alluded to earlier in this piece, there are so many different ways to train and many more ways to describe it (think about the rich training literature, running related channels on Youtube, athlete blogs… so much is out there to consume, take in and digest).
-Don’t get drawn into all the “chaos”.
-Have a clear focus on the fundamental purpose of a given run instead.
+Because there are so many different ways to train and many more ways to describe it (think about the rich training literature, running related channels on Youtube, athlete blogs… so much is out there to consume, take in and digest).
+Don’t listen to all the noise.
+Instead have a clear focus on the fundamental purpose of any given run.

 In my view there are three distinctly unique purposes for a run: